-Prior to starting a home-based business, I had never heard of a health sharing ministries.
-Now I read constantly about other self-employed bloggers, freelancers, and people without insurance choosing them.
+Before starting a home-based business, I had never heard of a health sharing ministries.
+Now I read regularly about other self-employed bloggers, freelancers and people without insurance choosing them.

-To clarify, with 100% certainty, health sharing ministries are not health care or health insurance.
-You must meet all requirements and have the same religious beliefs to be accepted into any health sharing ministry.
+To clarify, health sharing ministries are not health care or health insurance.
+And you must meet all requirements and have the same religious beliefs to be accepted into any health sharing ministry.

 These are ways to help plan for unexpected expenses if you don’t have typical health insurance.
 Health-sharing ministries are not a discounted insurance program and are totally different than traditional health insurance.

 They are alternatives that will help you share the cost of expenses with others in your plan.
 Medical cost-sharing ministries are a group of people who band together to help each other pay for medical expenses.

 Unlike traditional health insurance plans, there is no network such as Blue Cross Blue Shield.
-You are able to visit any provider of your choice and use your membership card when they ask for insurance.
+You can visit any provider of your choice and use your membership card when they ask for insurance.

 Depending on the health sharing ministry, you will pay in person and be reimbursed, or they will be billed directly.
 This is very different than traditional health insurance.

 Healthcare Sharing Ministries

 To help you narrow down the best option, here are the details on four of the most popular health sharing plans.
 (For more specific questions and restrictions about health sharing ministries keep reading to the faqs.)

-Medi-Share is a health sharing ministry that is very popular and also exempt from paying the ACA tax penalty.
+Medi-Share is a health sharing ministry that is very popular.
 Unlike some health sharing ministries, Medi-Share does help negotiate expenses on your behalf.

-This is a huge benefit as it can be very difficult to negotiate without the help of insurance providers.
+This feature is a huge benefit as it can be difficult to negotiate without the help of insurance providers.